msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

   - Use a GUI tool to see the results for your query/mutation to the GraphQL server: `http://localhost:5000/graphiql` (if the server is running on localhost:5000).
   - Another helper is using the extension described in [here](setup/Apollo-clinet.md) on sections "VS code extension for typing GraphQL" to have autocomplete on the query you are writing directly on your file.

-After you have finished to add the query/mutation:
+After you have finished adding the query/mutation:

 - Run the script `yarn generate`.